 Neela passed away before I could ever photograph her properly.
 She was hit by a car, and died instantly.
 I had been so busy photographing strangers and inanimate objects, that I had never turned the camera onto the one thing I loved most.
 My heart slowly healed, I adopted my next cat JB, and from that day on I made sure that he was photographed regularly.
 Now I am the owner of two beautiful (but slightly simple) cats, who I adore.

 Born and raised in Wellington, New Zealand, I now call Melbourne home.
-My loves are (apart from animals), my family, the beach, the beauty of my homeland, pretty pictures of flowers, travel, and the feeling you get when you know you can sleep in the next morning.
-I travel between Melbourne and New Zealand regularly, so please get in touch if you’re a kiwi wanting a shoot!
+I travel between Melbourne and New Zealand regularly, so please get in touch if you’re a Kiwi wanting a shoot!
 If you are in Victoria, head on over and say hello, and to tell me all about what makes your pet the best.
 I can’t wait to hear from you!

 A few of my favourite things

-When I’m not photographing animals, you can find me at the beach, climbing up mountains, running, swimming, or spending time with my two favourite boys – Bertie and JB!
+When I’m not photographing animals, you can find me at the beach, climbing up mountains, travelling, running, swimming, or spending quality time with my two favourite boys – Bertie and JB!
+Come and follow us on social media @erinmcnultypetphotographer on Instagram, or click here for my Facebook page